tttmmmyyyy/fixlang/Std.md

 ### `break_m : [m : Monad] r -> m (LoopResult s r)`

 Make a break value wrapped in a monad.

 This is used with `loop_m` function.

 ### `continue_m : [m : Monad] s -> m (LoopResult s r)`

 Make a continue value wrapped in a monad.

 This is used with `loop_m` function.

 ## `namespace Std::Monad`

 ### `flatten : [m : Monad] m (m a) -> m a`

-Flatten a nested monadic action.
+Flattens a nested monadic action.

 ### `unless : [m : Monad] Bool -> m () -> m ()`